What this means in real training

 A label can put creatine and collagen next to each other.
 That does not prove synergy, faster healing, better muscle gain, or a superior recovery effect.

-The product-level question is whether that exact formula, dose, timing, and population were studied against a real comparator.
+The product-level question is whether that exact formula, dose, timing, population, and training or rehab context were studied against a real comparator.

 When the bundle might be reasonable